JGL/CCIDiploma-AutumnWinter2019/README.md

 ## Weekly Structure (first half of term)

-Monday morning: lectures and discussions
-Monday afternoon: homework
-Tuesday morning: lectures and discussions
-Tuesday afternoon: homework, my office hours
+Monday morning: lectures and discussions Monday afternoon: homework Tuesday morning: lectures and discussions Tuesday afternoon: homework, my office hours

 ## Weekly Structure (second half of term, week 7 onwards inclusive)

-Monday morning: lectures and discussions
-Monday afternoon: visits, talks and seminars
-Tuesday morning: lectures and discussions
-Tuesday afternoon: workshops, homework and project work, my office hours
+Monday morning: lectures and discussions Monday afternoon: visits, talks and seminars Tuesday morning: lectures and discussions Tuesday afternoon: workshops, homework and project work, my office hours

 ## Assessment

-Throughout the term, you will be working in pairs.
+~~Throughout the term, you will be working in pairs.
 This is a technique known as [Pair Programming](https://en.wikipedia.org/wiki/Pair_programming).
-You may change pair partner as often or sparingly as you like.
+You may change pair partner as often or sparingly as you like.~~

+Following the <a href="https://twitter.com/helenbevan/status/1175650749797167104?s=11">latest research</a>, I've decided to shift us from pairs to threes.
+After all, <a href="https://www.youtube.com/watch?v=np0YIaHv6LQ">three is a magic number</a>.

 However, at the end of term, you will be assessed individually.
 Unit 1 and Unit 3 are assessed in different ways: